NucleusEngineering/build-your-ai-agent/.journey/tutorial.neos.md

 ## Project preparation

 Before we beging, there are some things we need to prepare, such as hydrate Firestore and upload some dummy documents for RAG.

+Also, please make sure you are in the right folder by typing `pwd`.
+If you are in `/home/your_username/cloudshell_open/build-your-ai-agent`, then you can continue, otherwise type `cd ~/cloudshell_open/build-your-ai-agent` since it's where all the code is.

 ```bash
 gcloud config set project <walkthrough-project-id/>